knil-sama/tl-semicolon-dr/algolia_search_party_crawler.md

 ## The challenges of crawling the web — and how to overcome them - [Samuel Bodin](https://www.linkedin.com/in/bodinsamuel/), [Algolia](https://www.algolia.com/)

-+Use an ablocker when rendering crawled site to save resource and time.
++ Use an ablocker when rendering crawled site to save resource and time.
-+Be carefuk with query param, to avoir rendering multiple combination rewrite url to order them.
++ Be carefuk with query param, to avoir rendering multiple combination rewrite url to order them.
 + Put a hard limit on path concatenation to no blow up your crawler.
 + Trying to run your code in secure javascript engine will result in a huge perfomance trade off (x10).